-This document provides a summary of the current and expected meteorological and oceanographic conditions for southern British Columbia as they relate to the 2018-19 winter storm season.
+This document provides a summary of the current and expected meteorological and oceanographic conditions for southern British Columbia as they relate to the 2020-21 winter storm season.
 The focus is on total water level (tide plus surge), and the risk of total water level approaching or exceeding the historical maximum observed values at Point Atkinson (Vancouver) and Victoria.

-Typical fall weather systems are beginning to arrive on the south coast of BC, bringing moderate winds and heavy precipitation.
-Due to the very dry conditions experienced over the summer, water levels many watersheds and reservoirs are below normal.
-Storm surge can be a confounding factor during many late-fall and winter storms when hydro reservoir levels are near capacity.
+Fall weather has been intermittently wet and dry accompanied by several fast moving compact wind storms.
+The summer was dry but fall rains have returned water levels in most rivers and reservoirs to near-normal flows and volumes.
+Storm surge can be a confounding factor during many late-fall and winter storms when streams are full and hydro reservoir levels are near capacity.
 The additional barrier of high tide and surge at the mouth of rivers can adversely influence the ability to shed water at the time when discharge is most required.

-The main factors that contribute to extreme marine coastal water levels are seasonal high tides ("king tides"), storm intensity (wind velocity and low atmospheric pressure) and coastal sea level anomalies (departures from the long-term mean) due to basin-scale ocean climate phenomena such as the El Niño/Southern Oscillation (ENSO).
+The main factors that contribute to extreme marine coastal water levels are seasonal high tides ("king tides"), storm intensity (high wind velocity and low atmospheric pressure) and positive coastal sea level anomalies (departures from the long-term mean) due to basin-scale ocean climate phenomena such as the El Niño/Southern Oscillation (ENSO).
 Each of these risk factors is discussed in the following sections.